Admin-7/Mr-Robot-techniques/Connecting-to-a-stealth-Onion-service.md

         1. The `torrc` file will be one of the files in the window that opens.
     * In *Windows*, edit `C:\Users\[user]\Desktop\Tor Browser\Browser\TorBrowser\Data\Tor\torrc`.
     * In *GNU/Linux*, edit `~/[path_to_tor_browser]/Browser/TorBrowser/Data/Tor/torrc`.
 1. Open the `torrc` file with a text editor, such as Notepad on Windows or TextEdit.app on macOS.
 Any text editor will do.
-However, *Microsoft Word and other programs that expect rich text formatting, however, will not work*.
+However, *Microsoft Word and other programs that expect rich text formatting, will not work*.
 1. Paste the configuration line you received from the Onion service operator on a line by itself in the `torrc` file.
 1. Save the `torrc` file.
 1. Restart (quit and re-launch) Tor Browser.